lfph/foundation/operations/posting-to-website.md

 * Author: Admin
 * Category: News
 * Set the featured image as a logo of the news outlet.
 If none is available please upload.
 Make sure the name of the logo is the name of the news outlet so we can re-use it.
+* Under post settings, add the link to the article under "external URL"
 * [Example](https://www.nbcnews.com/tech/tech-news/demand-grows-digital-vaccine-passports-borders-reopen-rcna5269)